Home / Blog / Virginia HOA Laws

 Can my Virginia HOA ban EV charging station installation?

-No. Under Va.
-Code §55.1-1823.1, Virginia HOAs cannot prohibit a homeowner from installing an electric vehicle charging station in their designated parking space.
-The HOA may impose reasonable conditions regarding installation method, placement, and insurance requirements — but cannot deny the right to install a charger outright.
-If your HOA rejected your EV charger request, send a written dispute letter citing §55.1-1823.1 directly.
-You can also use our free violation analyzer to generate a dispute letter with the exact statute cited.
+No. Under §55.1-1823.1, Virginia HOAs cannot prohibit a homeowner from installing an electric vehicle charging station in their designated parking space.
+The HOA may impose reasonable conditions on installation, placement, and insurance — but cannot deny the right outright.
+Under §55.1-1828, if the HOA wrongly denies your EV charger and you prevail in enforcement, the HOA may owe your attorney fees.
+If your HOA rejected your request, cite §55.1-1823.1 in a written dispute letter.

 How do I dispute a Virginia HOA fine step by step?

 First, do not pay — paying waives your dispute rights.
-Then check three things: (1) Did you receive a written notice identifying the specific violation with a cure opportunity, as required by §55.1-1819?
-(2) Did you get at least 14 days' written notice before the hearing, as required by §55.1-1819?
-(3) Does the fine exceed $50 per offense or $10 per day under §55.1-1819(D)?
-If any of these fail, send a formal dispute letter citing the specific statute violated.
-If the HOA refuses to respond, file a free complaint with the CIC Ombudsman at DPOR.
-For step-by-step letter writing help, see our HOA dispute letter template guide.
+Then check four things: (1) Did you receive written notice identifying the specific violation with a cure opportunity?
+(2) Was the hearing notice sent by certified mail at least 14 days before the hearing?
+(3) Was the hearing result delivered by certified mail within 7 days?
+(4) Does the fine exceed $50 per offense or $10 per day under §55.1-1819(D)?
+Any failure is an independent basis to challenge.
+Send a formal dispute letter citing the specific statute.
+If the HOA refuses, file a free complaint with the CIC Ombudsman at DPOR.
+See our HOA dispute letter template for help structuring your letter.

 ⚖️